netlify/cli/.github/ISSUE_TEMPLATE/bug_report.md

 **CLI Output**

-If applicable, add the CLI Output to help explain your problem.
+If applicable, add the CLI output to help explain your problem.

 **Additional context**